ICLON Research Ethics Committee

 - Take ample time to obtain approval for your application.
 Data collection should not begin until your application has been approved.

 - Use the most current questionnaire for your application - see right in the margin.

 - Compile a draft application and then make an appointment with ICLON's Privacy Officer (Carla den Hartog), to conduct a Data Protection Impact Assessment (DPIA).

 - Draft the final application and send it by email to IREC (firstname.lastname@example.org).
 The application will be discussed at the next IREC meeting if submitted before the deadline.

 - Note: Do not forget to submit the Data Management Plan in addition to the ethics application.
-This can be done at the same time as the ethics application, but no later than 3 months after the start of the study.
+Please use the Data Management Plan template Leiden University

 Application submitted by 9 a.m.

 Friday, November 11, 2022